clintonboys/clintonboys.com/content/projects/hugo-migration/index.md

 ---
 title: Hugo migration
 seo_title: hugo-migration
-summary: I recently migrated my personal website to Hugo after ten years of blogging with Jekyll.
+summary: Upgrading my personal website with Hugo.
 description: This is the first full description of a constructed language I have created.
 It's a hobby I have dabbled in for over twenty years.
 slug: hugo-migration
 author: Clinton Boys